 The shoulder is a complex joint composed of three bones (clavicle, scapula, and humerus) as well as several muscles and tendons.
-Shoulder pain can be caused by any number of issues such as inflammation from overuse injuries (tendinitis), rotator cuff tears from trauma or degenerative changes (arthritis), instability from repetitive overhead movements (shoulder instability) or fractures due to a direct blow or fall (fractures).
+Shoulder pain can be caused by any number of issues, such as inflammation from overuse injuries (tendinitis), rotator cuff tears from trauma or degenerative changes (arthritis), instability from repetitive overhead movements (shoulder instability), or fractures due to direct blow or fall (fractures).
 It’s important to differentiate between acute and chronic shoulder pain since each type requires different treatment approaches.

 Treatment Options for Shoulder Pain in Frisco, TX

 POSMC has a special team of shoulder doctors dedicated to our Frisco residents.
-Orthopedic care in Frisco, TX is not far away at Plano Orthopedic.
-If you are experiencing shoulder pain, it’s best to seek medical attention right away.
+Orthopedic care in Frisco, TX, is not far away at Plano Orthopedic.
+If you are experiencing shoulder pain, seeking medical attention immediately is best.
 Depending on the cause of your shoulder pain, there are various treatment options available such as non-steroidal anti-inflammatory medications (NSAIDs) for acute inflammation; physical therapy for muscle strengthening exercises; immobilization through bracing or splinting; cortisone injections for more severe cases; arthroscopic surgery for rotator cuff repair; and open surgery if the condition is too severe for minimally invasive techniques.
 Your doctor will discuss which treatment option is best suited for your specific needs based on the severity of your condition.

 The risk of developing shoulder pain while playing sports in Frisco should not deter you from participating in your favorite activities!
-Understanding how the anatomy of your shoulders work as well as how they can become injured can help keep you safe when playing sports.
-If you do experience any discomfort or pain while playing sports, it’s important that you seek medical attention right away so that an appropriate treatment plan can be put into place.
+Understanding how the anatomy of your shoulders work, as well as how they can become injured, can help keep you safe when playing sports.
+Suppose you do experience any discomfort or pain while playing sports.
+In that case, it’s important that you seek medical attention immediately so that an appropriate treatment plan can be implemented.
 With proper care and prevention measures taken, you should be able to enjoy all that your favorite sport has to offer!

 Anatomy of the Shoulder